Monday, November 30, 2015

 Review

-The chemistry between Tom and his co-star Bryan Brown has this sort of a love/hate relationship where they begin as close friends, but Tom has his trust betrayed, which leads to a spiralling downfall.
+The chemistry between Tom and his co-star Bryan Brown is a kind of a love/hate relationship where they begin as close friends, but Tom has his trust betrayed, which leads to a spiralling downfall.
 Eventually, they settle their disputes and once again mend their friendly bond.
 The soundtrack has some energy and excitation, which compliments the overall quality of the film, especially the main songs from legendary artists/bands Robert Palmer and The Beach Boys.

 My final thought for this picture is if you're in the mood for a good midday movie with some good points and real lighthearted 80s music.
 Then, this is a solid picture for you.